atiilla/brain-computer-interface/README.md

 ## Contributing
 We welcome contributions to enhance this project!
 Please fork the repository, make your changes, and submit a pull request.

-For questions, issues, or contributions, please open an issue in the repository or contact the development team.

 ---